note-liv-ac-uk/CSY3/docs/COMP315/week1_4.md

 ### Protocols and Protocol Stacks

--  it’s all made possible by **a set of protocols** that **run between the hardware components** along **the route between your computer and the web server**.
+-  it's all made possible by **a set of protocols** that **run between the hardware components** along **the route between your computer and the web server**.
 -  A protocol is **the equivalent of a conversation between two machines**.
-It’s a set of rules that define how two machines should interact and exchange information.
+It's a set of rules that define how two machines should interact and exchange information.
 - Networking protocols are organised into stacks, where **the lowest levels in a stack provide basic services**, such as **transmission of bits over physical cables (通过物理电缆传播比特)**, or relaying small packets of data across local networks.
 -  These low level protocols are then used by higher level protocols to provide more complex services, such as reliable delivery of data across continents, and secure communication.